wpchop/homework-3-case-study-wpchop/README.md

     - The underlying structure was similar to the darker water, but the time was offset so that there would be variation in the waves.
 Additionally, there is an occasional bubble that rises.
 I also gave this layer a gradient from a darker blue to a lighter blue.
 This was achieved by mapping the color values to a subsection of the uv-coordinates in the y-direction.
 4. The light bubbles.
     - These bubbles are the top layer.
 Some bubble all the way up, and some stay inside the beaker.
 They were a function of time.
 I used mod to continuously repeat the bubbling up motion.
 To inject some randomness into the bubbling, I gave each bubble an arbitrary time period during which it would spawn at the bottom of the beaker.

+Potential drawbacks:
+Once again, I think I have a lot of branching that I should clean up.
+Additionally, I could be smarter about the way I rolled together functions for the bubbles.
+Also, there is less of a story in my shader than that of the example gif.
+My beaker has a more arbitrary and constant bubbling, rather than a gradual rise in bubbling, lots of bursting and then return to a calm state.

 # Assignment Description